NoopurWagh/Portfolio/Marathon Data Analysis/readme.md

 ## Project Overview

-The Ultra Marathon Analysis project involved the following steps:
+The Ultra Marathon Analysis project is a comprehensive exploration of ultra marathon race data using Python.
+Leveraging the Pandas, NumPy, and Matplotlib libraries, I conducted an in-depth analysis of athlete performance, speed differentials between genders, age group performances, and seasonal race trends.

+### Key Steps:

-1. **Data Loading:** Load the dataset from Kaggle into Python for analysis.
+1. **Data Loading:** I sourced the ultra marathon dataset from Kaggle, loading it into Python for analysis.

-2. **Data Cleaning and Transformation:** Clean and transform the dataset, including sorting data for 50-mile races in the year 2020, combining 50k and 50-mile races, applying different filters, fixing data types, and renaming columns.
+2. **Data Cleaning and Transformation:** Employing Pandas, I meticulously cleaned and transformed the dataset.
+This involved sorting data for 50-mile races in 2020, merging 50k and 50-mile races, applying various filters, correcting data types, and renaming columns to ensure consistency and accuracy.

-3. **Data Analysis:** Analyze the cleaned and transformed data by plotting charts and graphs to visualize athlete performances, speed differences between genders, age group performances in 50-mile races, and seasonal trends in races.
+3. **Data Analysis:** Utilizing Pandas for data manipulation and Matplotlib for visualization, I conducted a thorough analysis.
+My visualizations included charts and graphs to portray athlete performances, speed differences between genders, age group performances in 50-mile races, and seasonal race trends.

+### Insights and Observations:

+From my analysis, I derived several significant observations:

+- **Speed Differences:** Notable variations in speed were observed between male and female athletes across both 50k and 50-mile races.

+- **Age Group Performances:** Certain age groups exhibited exceptional performances in 50-mile races, while others displayed comparatively lower performance levels.
+I set a minimum threshold of 20 completed races to identify the top-performing age groups and a minimum of 10 completed races to identify the lowest-performing age groups.

+- **Seasonal Trends:** I examined athlete performances across different seasons (spring, summer, fall, and winter) to identify any seasonal variations or trends in race performances.

+### Project Benefits:

+The Ultra Marathon Analysis project offers the following benefits:

+- **Actionable Insights:** My analysis provides actionable insights for athletes, race organizers, and sponsors, aiding in the optimization of training regimes, race planning strategies, and sponsorship approaches.

+- **Data-Driven Decision Making:** By leveraging Python for data analysis and visualization, I empower stakeholders to make informed decisions based on evidence and trends derived from the dataset.

+- **Optimized Performance:** The project facilitates the optimization of athlete performance, race planning, and sponsorship strategies, ultimately contributing to enhanced outcomes in ultra marathon races.

 ## Getting Started